AccessMap/accessmap/README.md

   - MAPBOX_TOKEN: A Mapbox token for your deployment, lets you use their vector tiles for your map.

+If you are running this in production (you probably shouldn't, yet), make sure to change the database username/password as well using the `RAKAMDB_USER` and `RAKAMDB_PASSWORD` environment variables.
+Note that this has no effect if you have already created and persisted the database (you'll need to change this info manually in postgres or recreate the database entirely).

 2. Start the services: `docker-compose up`.

 3. Create a new analytics project.
 Rakam uses web requests for all setup, so